raspberrypilearning/3D-scene/en/step_2.md

 **Tip:** Click the red stop icon above the Stage when you have finished with a project so that it stops playing sound.

+The projects will stop after 30 seconds.
+Click the green flag again if you need more time.

 **Skeleton dance**: [See inside](https://scratch.mit.edu/projects/449737128/editor){:target="_blank"}

 <div class="scratch-preview">